quentinlao/reactTemplate/README.md

 -   Jest [Jest](https://jestjs.io/fr/) unit test
 -   Cypress [Cypress](https://www.cypress.io/) end to end testing (features workflow)
 -   Mochawesome report cypress HTML and NYC coverage report
+-   Axios for request HTTP handling data
+-   dotenv to configure .env

 You can use this minimun configuration to start a clean project, test it and improve it